The Neighbors (2015 TV series)

-The Neighbors is a sitcom created, written, directed, produced by and starring Tommy Wiseau.
+The Neighbors was a comedy television series created, written, directed, produced by and starring Tommy Wiseau.
 In Wiseau's first project since his 2003 cult film The Room, The Neighbors follows the assorted tenants of an apartment building and their interactions with the "manager", Charlie, played by Wiseau.
 Four episodes were released on Hulu on March 14, 2015.
 Two additional episodes were released on May 26, 2015.

 Development

 In 2007, Wiseau shot an original pilot episode for The Neighbors, which was never publicly released, although a trailer for it is available on YouTube.

 On March 9, 2009, Wiseau appeared on the episode "Tommy" of Tim and Eric Awesome Show, Great Job!, the show of Tim Heidecker and Eric Wareheim, who comprise the comedy duo Tim & Eric and who had been involved in promoting The Room.
 In an interview later in 2009, Wiseau stated he would like to work with the duo again.
 In an interview on October 19 of that year, Tim & Eric stated they were developing two television series for Wiseau.
 On an interview from January 20, 2012, Tim & Eric stated they were no longer working with Wiseau on The Neighbors as he wanted their creative input and the duo wanted Wiseau to be the sole creative influence.
 Wiseau would later claim that working with Tim & Eric failed due to their jealousy of him and their desire to be too involved.

 In 2011, Wiseau claimed he was working on a fifteen-episode contract with an unnamed television channel for The Neighbors.

 On July 15, 2014, Wiseau began to advertise The Neighbors once more on the website for The Room, its own new website, on Facebook, and on YouTube.
 It was shown to the public in late September 2014.
 Wiseau would claim the pilot episode was shot a mere three weeks prior to its first airing.
 The 2014 pilot reuses the same characters and plot as the 2007 pilot, though with different actors and sets.

-According to its end credits the show is "based on the novel by Tommy Wiseau", though said novel does not appear to have been released.
+According to its end credits the show is "based on the novel by Tommy Wiseau", though said novel does not exist.

 Cast

 Wiseau plays dual roles: Charlie, the main protagonist of the series, and (with a blonde wig) Ricky Rick, a petty criminal who serves as the series' primary antagonist.
-Wiseau said "I want to show people that I have range."
+Of playing both role, Wiseau said "I want to show people that I have range."

 Robert Axelrod is depicted on the poster for the show, and credited on IMDb as "Prince George", a character who is discussed but does not appear in the six released episodes.
 Axelrod was a frequent collaborator of Tim's and Eric's.